WHATS HOT

 · When your child enters a stressful situation, does he or she react by clinging, freezing, or having a temper tantrum?

-· Have you noticed a downturn in your child’s grades at school, refusal to go to school, and avoidance of social ?
+· Have you noticed a downturn in your child’s grades at school, refusal to go to school, and avoidance of social activities?

 · Have you noticed that your child has many unfounded fears about situations such as storms or performing in front of a group?